CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 # ESP32-DHT22-Mosquitto-Client-Server-System
 This README is intended to be a brief tutorial on how to get a sensor running on an ESP32 Dev Board platform or similar to transmit time series data using Mosquitto MQTT to a Raspberry Pi or other suitable Linux-based web server and plot the data using Grafana.
 This repo includes the ESP32 client code written using the Arduino IDE platform and the JSON file that generates the Grafana Dashboard that plots temperature, relative humidity, and temperature-dewpoint spread.
 (The latter parameter is of interest to pilots and weather guessers for predicting haze and fog.)
 This tutorial assumes you have at least a basic familiarity with the Raspberry Pi OS.
 It assumes you have either have a computer set up to SSH into the Pi or you have a keyboard, mouse, and monitor connected to the Pi.
 You will also need to use a web browser either running on the Pi or on another computer to complete the software setup on the Pi.

+## _Caveat Lector_ (Reader Beware)
+I wrote this README on 7 June 2025.
+It is based on the hardware and software available during the past few days.
+These instructions may need to be updated if updates in the hardware and software occur, but I do not commit myself to keeping this README up-to-date.

 ## ESP32 Hardware Setup
 The hardware setup I used is an ESP32-DevKitC-32E Development Board, which I purchased from Amazon.com for about US$11.00.
 The sensor I used is a HiLetgo 2pcs DHT22/AM2302 Digital Temperature And Humidity Sensor Module Temperature Humidity Monitor Sensor, which comes with cables to connect it to the ESP32 board, and which I purchased on Amazon.com for about US$14.00 for two.
 I connected 3.3V on the ESP32 board to 3.3V on the DHT22, GND on the ESP32 board to GND on the DHT22, and pin 4 on the ESP32 board to Out (which might be called Data or something else) on the DHT22.
 ## ESP32 Dev Board software